prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/general-structure/index.md

 The {{< vec-class documenttype >}} is an {{< vec-class openenumeration >}} that
 defines some document types that are common in the harness development process.
-The following sections describe typical content that can be excpected in the
+The following sections describe typical content that can be expected in the
 {{< vec-class DocumentVersion >}}s of a specific type.

-However, as the {{< vec-class DocumentVersion >}} is primary an entity from the domain of the creating process, the content and the found
+However, as the {{< vec-class DocumentVersion >}} is primary an entity from the domain of the creating process, the content and the given
 {{< vec-class specification >}}s may vary.

 ### Part Master